yukiwith5267/yukiwith5267/README.md

 ### Key Skills

 **Mobile** - Flutter: Creating distinctive modern UIs.
-Development using Firebase and local database Isar.
+Development using Firebase and local database.

 **Web Page** - Next.js: Building web services that communicate with a simple backend using App Router, ShadcnUI, and TailwindCSS.